nmilford/phylactery/README.md

 Use `cqlsh` to connect to the local Cassandra instance and copy-paste from the `setup.cql` file.

-Assuming you have Go installed and your `GOPATH` set grab the `cocql` dependancy:
+Assuming you have Go installed and your `GOPATH` set grab the `gocql` dependancy:

 ```
 go get github.com/gocql/gocql
 ```

 Then, just build it